Second major Myanmar rebel group calls for talks with junta

 Last week, MNDAA ally the Ta'ang National Liberation Army (TNLA) said it was ready for talks with the military.

-"From today onwards we will cease fire immediately, and will not actively attack the Myanmar army," the MNDAA said in a statement released late on Tuesday (Dec 3).
+"From today onwards we will cease fire immediately, and will not actively attack the Myanmar army," the MNDAA said in a statement released late Tuesday.

 "Under the mediation of China, we are willing to engage in peace talks with the Myanmar army on issues such as Lashio," it said, referring to the city its fighters captured in August in a huge blow to the junta.